-You need to be enrolled on and attempt a full credit load in order to pass the year abroad.
-However, we will only take the best 75% (rounded up to the fullest module) of your credits into account when we convert your grades back to an Essex mark.
+You need to be enrolled on and attempt a full credit load to pass the year abroad.
+However, we will only take the best 75% (rounded up to the fullest module so we discount up to 25%) of your credits account when we convert your grades back to an Essex mark.

-If you are studying abroad for one term only, you are are required to pass all modules studied abroad.
+If you are studying abroad for one term only, you are required to pass all modules studied abroad.
 The best 75% rule does not apply to term abroad students.